Driver disobeys road signage, refuses to comply with Saskatoon police - Saskatoon | Globalnews.ca

 Driver disobeys road signage, refuses to comply with Saskatoon police

-Saskatoon police say a 76-year-old man disobeyed road signage while street sweepers were working on Monday.
+Saskatoon police said a 76-year-old man disobeyed road signage where street sweepers were working on Monday evening.

-Just after 10 p.m.
-CT, officers had closed the Senator Sid Buckwold Bridge to assist city crews when they observed a van driving into oncoming lanes of traffic.
+Officers had closed the Senator Sid Buckwold Bridge to assist city crews when they observed a van driving into oncoming lanes of traffic just after 10 p.m.
+CT.

 READ MORE: Saskatoon changing city street sweeping approach for 2017